EndPointCorp/end-point-blog/2020/11/19/advanced-wordpress-customizations.html.md

 ### Custom PHP code

 Another thing I usually need when customizing a Wordpress website, is the ability to run my own PHP code inside a Wordpress page or post.
-That is not allowed by the CMS by default, but like most things in Wordpress, there is a plugin that will make our lives easier: It’s called <a href=”https://wordpress.org/plugins/insert-php-code-snippet/” target=”_blank”>Insert PHP Code Snippet</a>.
+That is not allowed by the CMS by default, but like most things in Wordpress, there is a plugin that will make our lives easier: It’s called [Insert PHP Code Snippet](https://wordpress.org/plugins/insert-php-code-snippet/).

 You can create your own PHP routines as snippets that can be inserted with shortcodes into a Wordpress page, posts, template, or whenever you can add a shortcode on.
 This will allow running any custom backend code anywhere on the website.